s2195163/creditcardfraud/README.md

-# creditcardfraud
-Credit Card Fraud Detection: Leveraging Machine Learning algorithms to detect and prevent fraudulent transactions in real-time.
-Our repository offers a comprehensive suite of models, including Random Forest, Logistic Regression, and Neural Networks, coupled with robust preprocessing techniques and anomaly detection methods.
+# Credit Card Fraud Detection using Machine Learning

+This project aims to build a model to detect fraudulent credit card transactions in real-time.
+The dataset used in this project contains transactions made by credit cards in September 2023 by European cardholders.

+## Introduction

+Credit card fraud is a significant probblem in the financial industry.
+Detecting fraudulent transactions accurately is crucial in minimizing financial losses and protecting customers.
+This project uses machine learning techniques to build a robust fraud detection system.